anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 Namada validators perform votes on other kinds of data, namely:

-1) Validator set update vote extension.
-As the name implies, these are used to sign off the set of validators of some epoch $E' = E + 1$ by the validators of epoch $E$.
+1) Validator set update vote extensions.
+As the name implies, these are used to sign off on the set of validators of some epoch $E' = E + 1$ by the validators of epoch $E$.
 The proof (quorum of signatures) is used to update the validator set reflected in the Ethereum smart contracts of the bridge.
-2) Bridge pool root vote extension.
+2) Bridge pool root vote extensions.
 These vote extensions are used to reach a quorum decision on the most recent root and nonce of the [Ethereum bridge pool].

 These protocol transactions are only ever included on-chain if the Tendermint